HosseinAssaran/PingPongCounter/README.md

-# Process Communication via Unix Domain Sockets
+# Process Communication via Sahred Memory

-This project implements two separate processes that communicate using Unix domain sockets.
+This project implements two separate processes that communicate using Sahred Memory.
 The first process (Initiator) sends a numerical counter to the second process (Receiver), which increments and returns it.
 The exchange continues until the counter reaches 10, at which point both processes terminate.

 ## Features
-- **Interprocess Communication (IPC)** using Unix domain sockets
+- **Interprocess Communication (IPC)** using Sahred Memory
 - **Bidirectional message passing** between processes
-- **Process synchronization** using structured communication
+- **Process synchronization** using semaphore
-- **Logging** to both console and `process_log.txt`
+- **Logging** to both console and `program_log.txt`
 - **CMake-based build system** for easy compilation on Linux (tested on Ubuntu 22.04)

 ## Compilation and Execution Instructions